Positivity of divisors on blown-up projective spaces, I: -very ample divisors on

 We iterate the same restriction procedure shown in \eqref{restriction to hyperplane} $l+1$ times as before.
 As before the restriction of the $(\lambda+1)$st exact sequence, that is of the form \eqref{restriction lambda} with $\bar{s}$ differently defined here, verifies the hypotheses of the theorem, so it has vanishing first cohomology group by induction on $n$.

-Furthermore, the (last) kernel, that is in the shape \eqref{last kernel}, with $\bar{s}, d', m'_i$ as defined here, verifies the conditions of Theorem \ref{vanishing theorems}.
+Furthermore, the (last) kernel, that is in the shape \eqref{last kernel}, with $\bar{s}, d', m'_i$ as defined here is the divisor $G_1$ defined in \eqref{divisor Gi} with $i=1$.
+It satisfies the condition of Theorem \ref{vanishing theorems} by Lemma \ref{bound for Gi}.
 Indeed, if $\bar{s}=s<n-1$ then it is the same computation as before.
 While if $\bar{s}=n-1\le s$ we have

 The number on the right hand side of the above expression is bounded above by $0$ is $s\le 2n$ and by $b$ if $s\ge 2n+1$.
-Hence we conclude. \end{proof}
+This concludes the proof.